Laneway Suites

 A Legal Home Built on Your Lot, Facing the Lane

-For homeowners, the appeal is straightforward: turn land you already own into a revenue-generating asset, increase your property's overall value, and contribute housing to a city that desperately needs it.
+For homeowners, the appeal is straightforward: turn land you already own into a revenue-generating asset, increase your property's overall value, and contribute housing to a city that needs it.
 The tradeoffs are real, including build cost, timeline, and the realities of being a landlord, but for the right property and the right homeowner, the math can work well.

-Not Every Property Qualifies โ Here's How to Check
+Not Every Property Qualifies: Here's How to Check

-Plan for $300,000 and Up โ Here's Where It Goes
+Plan for $300,000 and Up: Here's Where It Goes

 Laneway suites are not inexpensive.
 Construction costs in Toronto have risen significantly over the past several years, and a laneway suite, despite its compact size, involves full mechanical systems, custom construction in a tight space, and a regulatory process that adds both time and cost.
 Homeowners who go in with realistic budget expectations tend to have a far better experience than those who anchor on optimistic early estimates.
+The ranges in this section are illustrative 2026 estimates; get quotes from laneway-experienced builders and architects for your specific lot.

 The total cost of a laneway suite project breaks into four main buckets: professional design and architecture, City permits and fees, construction, and soft costs covering surveys, engineering, and contingency.
 Each of these has meaningful variance depending on the complexity of your lot, your chosen finishes, and the contractor you select.